defnull/fediwall/README.md

 ## Try it out

-There is a [public demo site](https://live.gwdg.de/wall/?theme=dark&server=mastodon.social&tags=foss,cats,dogs&accounts=defnull&info=top) you can start playing with. <!-- Todo: Deploy to github pages and change the link -->
+There is a [public demo site](https://defnull.github.io/fediwall/) you can start playing with.

 ## Screenshot (dark/light theme)